-The State of Texas pays 5.85 percent of the amount normally paid by the employee on the first \$16,500 salary per calendar year, plus the amount normally paid by the employer.
+The State of Texas pays 5.85 percent of the amount normally paid by the employee on the first \$16,500 of social security wages per calendar year, plus the amount normally paid by the employer.

 WORKERS' COMPENSATION INSURANCE

 Eligibility: All employees of the University are automatically covered by Workers' Compensation Insurance without cost to the employee.
 This insurance coverage is administered by the State Employees Workers' Compensation Division of the State Attorney General's Office.